tsani/jerrington.me/drafts/2025-05-23-depty-impl.md

 ---
-title: Implementing dependent types.
-How hard could it be?
+title: 'Implementing dependent types: how hard could it be?
+(Part 1)'
 ---

-Short answer: not as hard as I thought.
+Short answer: hard, but not as hard as I thought.

 Type systems in which the types (of functions, typically) may _depend_ on terms are called _dependently-typed._ These systems exist on a spectrum, where restricted forms of